-HUM-196: Values, Beliefs and Attitudes (VALCREAC)
+HUM-196: Values, Beliefs, and Attitudes (VALCREAC)

-The main lines of research are:
+Its main lines of research are:

-• Values, beliefs and attitudes related to ecological and/or pro-environmental behaviour:
+• Values, beliefs, and attitudes related to ecological and/or pro-environmental behaviour:

-• Psychosocial factors motivating environmental collective action.
+• Psychosocial factors that motivate environmental collective action.

 • Analysis of the determinants of individual environmental protection behaviours.

-• Psychosocial consequences of climate change: eco-anxiety
+• Psychosocial consequences of climate change, including eco-anxiety

-• Values, beliefs and attitudes related to work behaviour:
+• Values, beliefs, and attitudes related to work behaviour:

 • Antecedents and consequences of work-family conflict and work-family enrichment from a cross-cultural perspective.

-• Work-family conflict, burnout and depression.
+• Work-family conflict, burnout, and depression.

 • Chronic burnout and engagement (high involvement, commitment and enthusiasm for work) over time: negative and positive effects on health and well-being at work.